Skip to main content

 Glossary Name (Required):

-• Enter a descriptive name
+• Enter descriptive name

 • Example: "Medical Cardiology Terms", "Company Product Names"